Spoilers For ‘General Hospital’: Mike Takes A Turn For The Worse & Sonny’s In Denial

 This seizure comes on the heels of another frightening episode for Mike.
 He recently fell at Turning Woods and then seemed unable to walk, even though the doctors found no medical reason for his mobility issues.

-As fans have seen, Sonny has struggled over these changes in Mike for a long time and he’s been very resistant to accepting that his father may soon pass away.
+As fans have seen, Sonny has struggled over these changes in Mike for a long time, and he’s been very resistant to accepting that his father may soon pass away.

 Mike leans on his family when his memory fails him.
 But how much longer will he have what's left?
 A dramatic, new #GH starts RIGHT NOW on ABC! pic.twitter.com/aYQ2Vistgh